foxstrot/wp_plugins/com-netvoxlab-ownradio/readme.txt

 == Screenshots ==

+1. This is example of web site with the ownRadio player.

-1. This is the main view of ownRadio player.
+2. This is the main view of ownRadio player.

 == Changelog ==

-= 2017.04.06 =
+= 2017.04.21 =

-Added shortcodes for statistic show.
+Fixed bug of collecting statistics.

 = 2017.02.18 =
 Change the display of track information.